blicht19/student-planner/README.md

 Android application by Andrea Dal Cin, which can be found on the [Google Play Store](https://play.google.com/store/apps/details?id=daldev.android.gradehelper&pcampaignid=web_share).

-### Planned Features
+### Features

 - **Agenda Management**: Keep track of assignments and other tasks.
 Set due dates, see which assignments are coming due, and check tasks off once they are completed.
 - **Class Schedule**: Create a weekly class schedule.
 Keep track of the day, time, and location of recurring classes as well as one-off events or exams.
 View your hour-by-hour schedule for the day.
 - **Calendar**: See at a glance what days of the month have scheduled events or agenda items.
-Click on a day on the calendar to see an hour-by-hour schedule or a list of assignments and tasks that are due on that day.
+Click on a day on the calendar to see an hour-by-hour schedule or a list of upcoming assignments on that day.

 ## Installation